brade31919/homework5/README.md

   - Commit and push your local code to your github repo
   - I will clone your repo after the due date

-## Credits
-Assignment designed by Cheng-Sheng Chan.
-Contents in this handout are from <a href="https://drive.google.com/file/d/0BwCy2boZhfdBM0ZDTV9lZW1rZzg/view">Chan et al.</a>.